BetterThanTomorrow/calva/docs/site/customizing.md

 ## Key bindings

 Most of Calva's commands have default keybindings.
 They are only defaults, though, and you can change keybindings as you wish.
-To facilitate precision in binding keys Calva keeps some [when claus contexts](https://code.visualstudio.com/api/references/when-clause-contexts) updated.
+To facilitate precision in binding keys Calva keeps some [when clause contexts](https://code.visualstudio.com/api/references/when-clause-contexts) updated.

 ### When Clause Contexts